(Click on the names below to read the full review)

-Pacific Seas at Clifton’s, Downtown LA – Brand new entrant to the tiki scene, with the most elaborate decor in town.
+Pacific Seas at Clifton’s, Downtown LA – New-ish entrant to the tiki scene, with the most elaborate decor in town.

 Tiki No, North Hollywood – NoHo tiki bar with topnotch decor, a young-ish crowd and improved drinks.

-Tonga Hut, North Hollywood: A remodel a few years ago gave a midcentury modern makeover to the oldest still-operating tiki bar in LA.
+Tonga Hut, North Hollywood: A remodel some years ago gave a midcentury modern makeover to the oldest still-operating tiki bar in LA.